labsyspharm/scimap/docs/usage_principles.md

 adata.obs = meta

 ```
+!!! note
     If you had used the [mcmicro](https://github.com/labsyspharm/mcmicro-nf) pipeline to process your images, `scimap` provides a handy function to convert `mcmicro` output to `AnnData` object.

 ``` python
 filepath = ['/path/to/file.csv']